storyblok/storyblok-js-client/README.md

 One should catch the exception and handle it accordingly.

-### Resolve relations with bridge
+### Resolve relations using the Storyblok Bridge
-With this parameter, you can resolve relations with live updates in the Storyblok JS bridge input event.
-With the `resolve_relations` parameter, you can resolve content entries that are teo levels deep, such as `resolve_relations=page.author, page.products.
-Resolved relations can be found in root of response under the property rels.
-You can check out more on resolve_relations with our tutotial [here](https://www.storyblok.com/tp/using-relationship-resolving-to-include-other-content-entries)
+With this parameter, you can resolve relations with live updates in the Storyblok JS Bridge input event.
+With the `resolve_relations` parameter, you can resolve content entries that are two levels deep, such as `resolve_relations=page.author,page.products`.
+Resolved relations can be found in the root of the response under the property `rels`.
+You can learn more about `resolve_relations` in [this tutorial](https://www.storyblok.com/tp/using-relationship-resolving-to-include-other-content-entries)

 ```javascript
 window.storyblok.resolveRelations(storyObject, relationsToResolve, callbackWhenResolved)